-However, I soon realised that I am the adult, the glue that holds my home and my family together, so why on Earth do I deserve to shut myself away in such ridiculous and uncomfortable places?
+However, I soon realised that I’m the adult, the glue that holds my home and my family together, so why do I deserve to shut myself away in such ridiculous and uncomfortable places?!

 So, I made my bedroom my safe haven.
-The decor is calming, peaceful and I have everything in there that brings me happiness – my music, books, yoga mat, for example.
+The decor is calming, peaceful and I have everything in there that brings me peace and happiness.

 If I need quiet time, then I go into my room, push the door slightly closed and read a book, listen to music or do some yoga.
 I know the kids will knock before they come in and usually they don’t interrupt until I open the door wider.

-I don’t spend a long time in there, unless the kids are still happy and occupied, but just enough for silence and calm to gather myself again.
+I don’t spend a long time in there, unless the kids are still happy and occupied (I always keep a watchful ear and eye out for them of course), but it’s long enough silence and calm to gather myself again.
 The children know that my room is out of bounds when they have friends over so my space doesn’t get invaded like the rest of the house.